Project Topics - *One Topic is Required

-We adhere to the same project topics used by St. Louis Area Science Fair (described below).
+We adhere to the same project topics used by St. Louis Area Science Fair.
 Choosing one of these four project types means you are judged by the same standards that will be used by the Academy of Science St. Louis Science Fair.
-Winners of the Kirkwood School District STEAMFest are eligible to advance to that second round and compete for nearly $40,000 in awards and scholarships.
-Kirkwood offers a fifth option of "non-judged".
-This means you choose not to be judged nor to participate at Queeny.
+Winners of the Kirkwood School District STEAMFest are eligible to apply for the Academy of Science.
+Kirkwood offers a option of "non-judged" option for students who want to do a project for fun!

 COLLECTION: a group of objects or results that form some type of pattern.

 For a collection, you will answer a question by collecting samples from nature.
 Use similarities and differences among your items (and the places they were found) to look for patterns or connections.

 EXPERIMENT: a problem that is investigated by performing a series of tests in which one thing is changed each time and all other things remain the same from test to test.

 The universe is filled with connections.
 Events have causes – a change to one thing will often cause a change to something else.
 Scientists conduct experiments to investigate and explain these relationships and use their results to explain and predict phenomena.
 In an “experiment” project, you will perform a series of tests in which one thing is changed each time and all other things remain the same from test to test.

 OBSERVATION: a series of events that you watch and try to explain and find common connections or occurrences.

 Sometimes scientists answer questions by watching – very closely or over a long period of time.
 In an observation project you will choose a subject and record your observations (in writing, with pictures/video, etc.).
 After you’ve made enough observations, you’ll try to identify a pattern or common connections.
 You can also use tools to make observations – like a telescope or microscope.